Sarah Paulson Reveals the Modern Way She Met Holland Taylor

-Sarah Paulson Reveals the Surprisingly Modern Way She Met Her Girlfriend Holland Taylor
+Sarah Paulson Reveals the Surprisingly Modern Way She Met Girlfriend Holland Taylor

 Turns out, 76-year-old Holland Taylor knows a thing or two about modern dating!

-The accomplished actress has been dating 44-year-old Sarah Paulson for several years now, and on Wednesday’s Watch What Happens Live With Andy Cohen, Paulson revealed how they met and started dating.
+The accomplished actress has been seeing 44-year-old Sarah Paulson for several years now, and on Wednesday’s Watch What Happens Live With Andy Cohen, Paulson revealed how they first met.

 "It’s a long story.
 We met a very, very long time ago,” the Glass star said of her girlfriend.
 "I was with someone else.”